 How to Get There

-While the views from the Cahill Walkway are absolutely stunning, interestingly enough this walk is still very much unknown.
+While the Cahill Walkway is one of the best lookouts in Sydney with absolutely stunning views, interestingly enough this walk is still very much unknown.

 This is a pity, because the Cahill Walk in combination with the Harbour Bridge Walk makes for a perfect afternoon out and about, soaking in the best that Sydney has to offer.